confluentinc/kafka-streams-examples/docs/index.rst

 You have two options to proceed:

-- manually: step through the tutorial, step-by-step
+- manually: step through the tutorial, creating each ksqlDB command one at a time
 - automatically: submits all the :devx-examples:`ksqlDB commands|music/statements.sql` via the ksqlDB ``SCRIPT`` command: